 Despite the increased focus cybersecurity and data protection around the world, many IBM i pros say their organizations have no plans to implement key security solutions:

-We know that at most organizations, it’s not feasible to implement every solution at once.
-But this lack of planning is unsettling, considering how critical the IBM i operating system is to the organizations that run it.
+We know that at most organizations, it’s not feasible to implement multiple solutions at once.
+But this lack of planning is concerning, considering how critical the IBM i operating system is to the organizations that run it.

 Ransomware Is Avoidable

-Malicious programs like malware, ransomware, and viruses made headlines throughout 2017.
-This year, cryptocurrency miners have targeted servers and PCs with malware.
+Malicious programs like malware, ransomware, and viruses have consistenly made headlines in recent years.
+On top of that, cryptocurrency miners have targeted servers and PCs with malware.
 A malware attack can derail critical IT projects and cause downtime that costs your organization hundreds of thousands of dollars—or more.

 Many IBM i professionals are just beginning to understand how malware can attack their systems through the IFS.
 The risk is real and the damage could be extensive (and expensive!).
 The good news is that malware infections are avoidable.
 Stand Guard Anti-Virus is server-level protection built specifically for the IBM i OS, and you can get a free trial to find out if you already have infected files in your systems.